 - Subverted on an episode of Friends.
 The guys play poker.
 The girls want in.
 The guys imply they wouldn't be any good at it, and the girls call them sexist and challenge them to a serious poker game.
 Of course, never having played before tends to be a disadvantage no matter what gender you are, so the guys easily beat them and take all their money.

-- Further subverted later in the episode after the girls get advice from an experienced female poker player.
+- Further played with later in the episode after the girls get advice from an experienced female poker player.
 After their one lesson, the girls are still not as good as the more experienced guys.